-You'll need: a circular needle with a cable length of at least 40 cm, yarn (I'm using De Rerum Natura's Ulysse in the caramel colourway, scissors.
+You'll need: a circular needle with a cable length of at least 40 cm, yarn (I'm using De Rerum Natura's Ulysse in the caramel colourway, and scissors.

 Cast on the number of stitches needed for your swatch.
 I used a Longtail Cast-On here, but any cast-on suited for knitting flat will work.

 Step 1: Do not turn your work (like you normally would) and slide the stitches to the right ...